loader-logo

 In anaerobic respiration, glucose is broken down without the aid of oxygen.
 This process yields less energy than aerobic respiration and also produces different by-products.

-In many types of yeast and bacteria, the process of anaerobic respiration is known as fermentation, and produces ethanol and carbon dioxide as by-products:
+In many types of yeast and bacteria, fermentation, a form of anaerobic respiration, produces ethanol and carbon dioxide as by-products.

 C6H12O6 (glucose) -> 2C2H5OH (ethanol) + 2CO2 (carbon dioxide) + energy